-Although you’ll require a minimum 2:1 in an IT related degree, we’re far more interested in whether you’ve built a website, written a blog or contributed to technical forums than we are about the specifics of what you studied.
+We welcome applicants from any degree discipline and we're far more interested in whether you’ve built a website, written a blog or contributed to technical forums than we are about the specifics of what you studied.
 It’s your enthusiasm for emerging technologies and problem solving that will see you thrive in this environment.

 You will need a technical bias, but this will be matched with effective relationship-building and consulting skills.
 We want you to embrace our team environment and be able to collaborate with anyone around our business.
 Connectivity is just as important to this role as it is in technology.

 When we meet you, we won’t just ask you about the latest in cloud-based solutions, we want to hear about you.
 We’re looking for well-rounded individuals who have a positive approach to new challenges and enjoy the buzz of collaboration.

 Complete our short online application form, which includes questions about why you’d like to join us and what you think you could bring to the role.
 Then attach your CV.